Safeguarding and Compliance

 Shortlisted for the BBC Teachers Award in Art and Design 2007

-Rachel Alleyne is currently visiting schools to talk about her new children's book 'Bettina and Beatrix Go to the Park' with combined art workshops!
+She is currently visiting schools in the area of Wiltshire and and Berkshire to talk about her new children's colour book 'Bettina and Beatrix Mini Mixer!' with combined art workshops!

 Contact the artist now for more details!